 Reports information about locks.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 To obtain information about locks in the SQL Server Database Engine, use the sys.dm_tran_locks dynamic management view.

 sp_lock [ [ @spid1 = ] 'session ID1' ] [ , [@spid2 = ] 'session ID2' ] [ ; ]